winscripter/ContentDotNet/README.md

 > [!NOTE]
 > Almost all of the work went into the H.264 implementation,
 > though, which is still incomplete.
-The formats/codecs marked with (⚠️) are undone or unimplemented,
+The formats/codecs marked with (⚠️) are undone or unimplemented.
-> and we need community help to finish them.

 ## Why this project exists?
 With the rise of multimedia content in applications, there is a growing need for robust and efficient libraries to handle various multimedia formats.